Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: Summary and closing remarks

+The other important consequence is that the presented results confirm our conjecture that correlation functions involving rates rather than intensities can become a useful tool in quantum optics, and that at least in some cases they outperform the standard ones based on intensities.
+We expect that one can find benefits by using the rates in various cases, e.g., quantum steering and etc. The results can be generalized to all $d$ for which $d+1$ mutually unbiased bases are known to exits, and other methods of detecting entanglement, see our forthcoming manuscripts.
+The approach with rates is also very handy in the case of formulation of Bell inequalities, see e.g. \cite{ZUKOWSKI15a} for the case of polarization correlations..

-This work is a part of EU project BRISQ2.
-The work is subsidized form funds for science for years 2012-2015 approved for international co-financed project BRISQ2 by Polish Ministry of Science and Higher Education (MNiSW).
-The team of authors is additionally supported by TEAM project of FNP.
-We thank prof. M. Chekhova for discussions.
+\ack We thank prof. M. Chekhova for discussions.
+This work was at its earlier stage supported by the EU project BRISQ2, and additionally subsidized from funds for science for years 2012-2015 approved for international co-financed project BRISQ2 by Polish Ministry of Science and Higher Education (MNiSW).
+The team of authors was additionally supported by TEAM project of FNP.
+JR acknowledges the National Research Foundation, Prime Minister’s Office, Singapore and the Ministry of Education, Singapore under the Research Centres of Excellence programme.
+MZ acknowledges FNP-DFG award-grant COPERNICUS.
+MW acknowledges UMO-2015/19/B/ST-2/01999.